lathitha-dev/WEBSITE/README.md

 -how to style the social icons

-how to add the scroll to top button

-the html for the scroll to top button

-how to style the scroll to top icon

 -how to add the scroll to top button

 -the html for the scroll to top button

--how to style the the scroll to top button

 -how to style the scroll to top icon